ahmostafa147/League-of-Legend-Winning-Prediction/README.md

 | Blue   | Rakan      |        1 |          27 |     0.0634818 | False            |
 | Red    | Rakan      |        1 |          29 |     0.0751361 | False            |

-## Problem Identification
-Our prediction problem is trying to predict whether a support player won their game of League of Legends, given only their post game statistics (without the result).
-Note that we do not include the results of the any other player in each game in our analysis, as we want to focus on only the support's statistics.
-This is a binary classification problem, with the two outcomes being a win or a loss.
-Our response variable is the “result” column, which is 1 if a team won a game, and 0 otherwise.
-We chose this because we wanted to further explore the influence of a support's behavior on the result of a game from our previous project.
-We are evaluating our model through accuracy.
-A false positive or false negative do not really have much consequences so an F-1 score isn't as important in this context.

 ## Baseline Model
 For our Baseline model we took our cleaned DataFrame and further isolated two features.
 The features of our model are `"champion"`, meaning the selected champion, and `"damageshare"`, meaning the total kills of the team.
 We one-hot-encoded `"champion"`.
 Below you will find the first five rows of the data we used in our Baseline Model where we tested `"champion"` and `"damageshare"` and tried to predict `"result"`.